kumi-minh-nguyen/nginx-adc-hol-2024/part2/task_03/readme.txt

 https://cafe.example.com/coffee

 # Go to Firefox opened from previous task to view dashboard
+# Pay attention to number of requests each service is getting
 http://dashboard.example.com/dashboard.html#upstreams

 # Optional: Check what you have created so far (can press 'Tab' for auto-completion)